whispir/api/source/includes/_messages.md

 Whispir's Rich Messages provide you with the capability to seamlessly 'push' HTML content to your audience.

-This can be in the form of a simple web page, through to a mini web application with interactive widgets such as video, data visualisation, or map.
+This can be in the form of a simple web page, through to a mini web application with interactive widgets such as video, a data visualisation, or map.

 For example;